ianrasmussen05/programming-languages-2021/report.md

     - Haskell has monads

 ### Theory

+(much of this will make sense only after the first half of the course)

 - Why is lambda-calculus Turing complete?
 - What is the halting problem?
 Why is it undecidable?
 What are other undecidable problem?